 The task of Youth Connectors is to mobilise and build a following of youth interested in building bridges.
 They visit schools, youth groups, other organisations to promote the mission of Bridgebuilding and to involve youth from different backgrounds in activities where they have a chance to meet others they would otherwise not meet.
 Most of the participants of this part of the program we expect to be supported by the EVS part of the Erasmus + and Youth in Action program of the EU.
-This team starts on October 1, 2017 and finishes on August 15, 2018.
+This internship can start in October, January or July and finishes after 7, 8 or 11 months.

 Interns are encouraged to use their own talents and interests to develop their own project or activity(s) within their region.

 Interns are supported in their activities by a Regional Support Team – a group of local volunteers in each region who are the ‘bridge’ to the Dutch culture and people.